 There are a couple of tools you can use to achieve this:

 - A sweep or infinity curve: A sweep is a seamless backdrop that smoothly transitions from the horizontal to vertical surfaces in your shot.
+Sweeps can be made at home using clamps or tape and paper, foam core, or cloth.
+Professional sweeps are available for small or large settings.

 - Backdrop: A backdrop covers only the vertical surface of your setup.
 It’s typically used if the horizontal surfaces won’t be visible in your shot, or if your shooting table has an attractive background of its own.

-Similar to fashioning a sweep, you can make a backdrop by suspending paper, cloth, foam, or another material behind your shooting area.
+Similar to making a sweep, you can make a backdrop by suspending paper, cloth, foam, or another material behind your shooting area.
 Or you can buy a backdrop that consists of paper or cloth loaded onto a large frame.

 Alternative materials can make for an interesting and on-brand background, like in the example shown below.